The Top 10 Things to Think About Before Writing Your Will

 Now, we’re not trying to scare you!
 We want to help you ensure that your will is an accurate reflection of how you’d like to deal with your most important assets and record your requests.

-Use our guide to top 10 things to think about when preparing to write your will – whether you’re doing it yourself with a DIY kit or seeing a professional will writer.
+Use our guide to top 10 things to think about when preparing to write your will – whether you’re doing it yourself or seeing a professional will writer.

 1. Guardianship of children